Cameroon school attack puts spotlight on neglected conflict | DW | 26.10.2020

 "The government says: 'We are dealing with separatists who are kidnapping, who are cutting off people's heads, who are committing violence on children'," she said.

-German member of parliament Christoph Hoffmann from the FDP, a liberal, pro-business party, has been pushing for years without success to get the Berlin government more involved in peace efforts in Cameroon.
+Christoph Hoffmann, a German member of parliament with the pro-business FDP party, has been pushing for years without success to get Berlin more involved in peace efforts in Cameroon.

 "There have been a lot of excuses because of COVID-19 and the risk of going to Africa, which is ridiculous.
-I went to Mali three weeks ago and there is no risk at all," he said, if you take the necessary precautions.
+I went to Mali three weeks ago and there is no risk at all," he said, adding that he took the necessary precautions.

-Traditionally, he says, Germany is loath to interfere in countries where France has vested interests, such as in Cameroon, a former French colony.
+Traditionally, he said, Germany is loath to interfere in countries where France has vested interests, such as in Cameroon, a former French colony.

 Politician Kah Walla applauds the initiative, saying the effectiveness of such movements shouldn't be underestimated.
 In the end though, she still believes the regime of President Paul Biya needs to go.